-Scoliosis: Is There Help?
+Scoliosis: Is there Help?

-by Eric Winder, DC
+by Dr. Eric Winder

-While the most common form of this problem, called idiopathic scoliosis, is poorly understood, my clinical experience is that problems with restricted fascia play a large role in causing this spinal distortion and especially the pain it causes.
+While the most common form of this problem, called idiopathic scoliosis, is poorly understood, my clinical experience is that problems with restricted fascia play a significant role in causing this spinal distortion and the pain it causes.
 Restricted fascia can distort normal proprioception, contributing to the improper alignment found in a scoliotic spine.

 An illustrative example is a 78-year-old woman who came somewhat reluctantly to my practice at the urging of a good friend.
 She had experienced a lifetime of pain from her severe scoliosis that caused a visible deformity to her posture.
 Her pain had increased considerably in recent months, but she did not want to become dependent on prescription pain relievers which did nothing reduce her pain long-term.

 Every patient is unique, but this woman’s treatment regimen was similar to most cases of scoliosis I work with.
 She received manual therapy to release fascial restriction, along with some gentle stretching and exercises.
 Over time, her pain was reduced from a 10 out of 10 to an average of three out of 10 which she found greatly improved her quality of life.

 A large proportion of scoliosis cases start in childhood or adolescence.
 Many are found by school nurses in routine screening programs.
 In some of the mild cases, conventional healthcare is used to simply monitor the curve’s trajectory, making sure it doesn’t worsen, with x-rays taken every six months to track the growth pattern.